Escobaria abdita Řepka & Vaško

 The flowers are white with light pink stripes on the tepals and yellow anthers and appear in late spring.
 They are funnelform, up to 1.8 inches (4.5 cm) long and 1.4 inches (3.5 cm) in diameter.
 Fruits are up to 0.3 inches (0.8 cm) long and nearly equal in diameter.

 This species is native to Mexico.
 It occurs south of El Oro, a small town in Coahuila, in temporarily flooded depressions, immersed in the loamy soil practically throughout the year.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
-The seed germination rate is lower than other genus and in fact other methods of propagation are preferable, as a offsets or cuttings… – See more at: How to Grow and Care for Escobaria.
+The experienced grower knows well the difficulties of survival of the members of this genus, which is certainly not one of the easiest to grow.
+The seed germination rate is lower than other genera, and in fact, other propagation methods are preferable, such as offsets or cuttings.

 Learn more at How to Grow and Care for Escobaria.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus